 Carol Dweck 30 years ago developed the theory that children who continually fail, do so because they have developed a fixed mindset.
 A fixed mindset means they believe that they have a certain amount of intellect and that they are unable or have a hard time learning new things and that growth has a fixed point to which you get to and can’t go past – very much like that saying you can’t teach an old dog new tricks.
 She discovered that those children who attained success did so by having what she coined as a growth mindset.
 A person with a growth mindset believes that they are continually learning and growing and can always improve and get better.
 A person with a growth mindset knows that even if they can’t do something now, it doesn’t mean that they will always not be able to do it, they just can’t do it yet.

 A growth mindset is therefore so important for dancers because you never stop learning as a dancer and the only way to improve and get better is to believe that you can, maybe not right now this second, but with hard work, perseverance, grit, and resilience that you can and will.
+Want a cheat sheet to help develop a growth mindset in your kids by changing what you say to them?
+Click on the cheat sheet image and join our newsletter to get access to the pdf!

 11. Listen and Empathise.